pubky/pkarr/design/relays.md

 timestamp   =  8 OCTET ; big-endian UNIX timestamp in microseconds dns-packet  =  * OCTET ; compressed encoded DNS answer packet, less than 1000 bytes
 ```

-## Relation to resolvers

-Organizations that elect to run a Relay, may choose to run their DHT node as [Resolver](./resolvers.md) as well.